tslocke/hobo/doc/manual/controllers.markdown

 The hobo action will only render or redirect if you do not render or redirect before the action or inside the block.

+Note that the JSON and XML interfaces will only use coarse grained model-level permission checking rather than fine grained attribute level permission checking.

 # The default actions

 In this section we'll go through each of the action implementations that Hobo provides.